 There are many like you out there also considering buying a place in Amsterdam, and subsequently, the property market has switched into a higher gear than the rest of the Netherlands.
 It’s important to keep up to date on how the market is developing.

 Before buying a house in Amsterdam, know the market

-For example, Expat Mortgage Platform works with a purchasing agent who specializes in expats.
+For example, Expat Mortgage Platform works with purchasing agents who specialize in buying as an international.

 What’s this erfpacht when you buy a house in Amsterdam?

-Besides all the ambiguous rules to stimulating substances, there’s something else that’s pretty weird in Amsterdam: namely leasehold aka erfpacht.
+If you are considering whether to buy or rent in Amsterdam, there’s one specific thing to consider if you buy: namely the leasehold, aka erfpacht.
 In short, it means that you will become the owner of the property, but the municipality will remain the owner of the land.

 You pay an amount to the municipality for that land — the ground rent canon.
-In principle, you pay that annually and as long as you live there.
-In some cases, the leasehold has been bought off or you have the option of doing that.
+In principle, you pay this amount annually for as long as you live there.
+In some cases, the leasehold has been bought off, or you have the option of doing that.

 In this case, you actually pay for a certain period in advance, for example, 50 years, or this has already been done.
 A purchasing realtor can tell you more about this.
-When looking for a home, it is important to take this with you, because the lease to be paid influences what you can borrow for your mortgage.
+When looking for a home, it is important to take the erfpacht into account, because the lease to be paid influences what you can borrow for your mortgage.